kyhau/aws-notes/gsuite.md

 1. Add a <meta> tag to your home page by editing a file on your domain's web server.

+### Mail Exchange (MX) records

+Control how incoming email is routed for your domain.
+Before Google can host email you'll need to change these MX records to point to Google's Mail servers.

 ## Drive

 1. Drive stores at most 4,000 items or 5GB of data offline.